 What is the ketogenic diet?

 The ketogenic diet is a low-carbohydrate, adequate-protein, higher-fat diet that forces most of your cells to switch from burning mainly sugar (glucose) to burning mainly fat (fatty acids and ketones).
 This is why many keto advocates say that this way of eating "turns your body into a fat-burning machine."
 Ketogenic diets can be different from standard low-carbohydrate diets (such as Atkins and LCHF) because they typically limit protein to only the amount your body needs, whereas other low-carb diets typically allow you to eat as much protein as you want.
 It is called "ketogenic" because it allows your body to generate ketones that can be measured in the blood.
 By keeping carbohydrate intake extremely low and putting a cap on protein, you give your body no choice: it simply has to burn more fat for energy.
-This diet reliably lowers blood sugar and insulin levels, and can control appetite beautifully.
+This diet reliably lowers blood sugar and insulin levels, and controls appetite beautifully in most people.

 Where does blood sugar come from on a ketogenic diet?

 On a standard diet that includes plenty of sugar and starch, the body makes blood glucose primarily out of the carbohydrates you eat, but on a ketogenic diet, there isn't enough carbohydrate in the diet to allow that to happen.
-Luckily, the body can turn the protein you eat into glucose using a natural process called "gluconeogenesis", which means "making glucose from scratch."
+Luckily, the body can turn the fat and protein you eat into glucose using a natural process called "gluconeogenesis", which means "making glucose from scratch."
 On a ketogenic diet, you generate blood glucose from fat and protein, and this process reliably maintains healthy blood sugar levels.
 Most of your cells will choose to burn fatty acids or ketones instead of glucose if they can, so your body's total demand for glucose will be much lower than usual.

 Doesn't the brain need glucose?